-It must be the beginning of a Saturday for life goes on.
-There will of course be more Friday nights when I am wide awake.
-But that doesn’t matter right now.
+It must be the beginning of a Saturday.
+Life goes on.
+There will of course be more Friday nights when I am wide awake but that doesn’t matter right now.
 I am asleep in my bed, breathing what I would later call the purest of all air known to me, listening to what I would later call the never-ceasing sound of silence.